petr12345/PkUtils.DF80.2022/PkUtils_Tests/TestMultiSelectOwnerDraw/ReadMe.txt

-﻿TestMultiSelectOwnerDrawTreeview
+﻿TestMultiSelectOwnerDraw
 --------------------------------------

-Project TestMultiSelectOwnerDrawTreeview demonstrates a specialized TreeView control that extends multi-selection functionality of base MultiSelectTreeView with owner-drawn rendering.
+Project TestMultiSelectOwnerDraw demonstrates a specialized TreeView control MultiSelectOwnerDrawTreeView, that extends multi-selection functionality of base MultiSelectTreeView with owner-drawn rendering.

 The control MultiSelectOwnerDrawTreeView not only supports selection of multiple nodes